 When it finally comes to the moment where a new vatting must be created, the blender will use the palate of casks that they have created to build the wine.
 Like with most whiskies, the intention is not to create something different and new, but instead to carry on and produce something as close to the previous release as possible: when you go back to a bottle of Taylor’s 20 Year Old tawny port, you want it to taste like the last one you had, just the same as when you open a new bottle of Glenmorangie Quinta Ruban.

 Consistency: the watchword of both vatted whiskies and tawny ports.

 ‘When a blender bottles a tawny port they have complete control; vintage port is a whole different world.
 Making a vintage port is all about the skill we have in our vineyards, the skill that we have in transforming the grapes that we grow into great-quality young ports, and the skill of putting together a blend of only the best young ports.
 Once the vintage port is bottled, two years after the harvest, it becomes a time capsule.
 It will have the potential to age for a lifetime, but once it’s in the bottle, for good or for bad, you have committed to the decisions that you have taken’

 Unlike tawny port, where the wine matures in casks and the blender can monitor and tweak the process along the way, vintage ports are a matter of faith.
 Bottled two years after the harvest, they are created to age and mature for years, but the work to create the flavours that will develop over their lifetime is done all before the cork is driven.

 There’s nothing quite like them in the whisky world.
 They are the smallest and most restrictively produced ‘single casks’ I have ever seen.
 Each bottle is able to age on its own terms, before being opened and drunk.
-And they need to be drunk quickly – days are enough to kill their flavour.
+And they need to be drunk quickly after opening – days are enough to kill their flavour.
 Each is, as David says, a time capsule.